20 Cajun Thanksgiving Recipes For Your Holiday Menu

 Goose Gumbo

 A dark roux thickens this wild Goose Gumbo recipe into spicy, flavorful perfection.
 This easy recipe represents the Cajun people's simple lifestyle of living off the land from field to table.
-You can easily substitute turkey wings and make it a turkey gumbo or serve it beside the main dish of a juicy turkey.
+You can easily substitute turkey wings and make it a turkey gumbo, or serve it alongside a juicy turkey.

 Pork Jambalaya With Sausage: A Traditional Cajun Dish

-This Cajun dish is made of tender chunks of pork, smoked andouille sausage, and white rice flavored with spicy Cajun seasonings.
+This Cajun rice dish features tender chunks of pork, smoked andouille sausage, and white rice seasoned with spicy Cajun seasonings.
 It's a perfect Cajun Thanksgiving recipe.

 Dessert, The Sweetest Ending